2023 Austin FC season

-The 2023 Austin FC season is the club's third season in Major League Soccer, the top flight of soccer in the United States.
-They play in the league's Western Conference and finished as Western runners-up to Los Angeles FC in the 2022 regular season standings.
+The 2023 Austin FC season was the club's third season in Major League Soccer, the top flight of soccer in the United States.
+They played in the league's Western Conference and did not qualify for the playoffs.

-Austin will participate in two new competitions for the first time, their first regional (the 2023 Leagues Cup) and continental competition (the 2023 CONCACAF Champions League).
+Austin participated in two new competitions in 2023, their first regional competition (the 2023 Leagues Cup) and continental competitions (the 2023 CONCACAF Champions League), but did not advance in either competition.

 Background

 Austin FC started playing in the MLS Western Conference in 2021, finishing in 12th place with a record of 9W-4D-21L.
 2022 brought many new experiences to Austin FC.
 They lost their first ever U.S. Open Cup match against San Antonio FC in extra time, won their first trophy, the Copa Tejas, and qualified for their first-ever MLS Cup Playoffs in just their second season as a franchise.
 Austin FC advanced to the Western Conference Finals but lost to LAFC.
 They qualified for the 2023 CONCACAF Champions League as a result of their success in 2022.